-This online course will focus on ethnographic reading and writing, exposing students to the theories and methodologies being used by communication professionals across a range of academic and professional fields.
-Our readings will focus on developing basic research skills in relation to foundational texts focused on interpretation and understanding.
-Beyond the course, we will focus on reading entire books, and understanding how authors tell complex stories about mediated life using primary and ancillary arguments.
-RATIONALE FOR NEW COURSE Virtual Ethnography and Digital Life is designed to introduce undergraduate students in MCS and beyond to the important theories and methods and skills of ethnographic work and to the wide array of professional applications for them, particularly in the new social world made possible by the internet and digital networks.
+RATIONALE FOR NEW COURSE

+Virtual Ethnography and Digital Life is designed to introduce undergraduate students in MCS and beyond to the important theories and methods and skills of ethnographic work and to the wide array of professional applications for them, particularly in the new social world made possible by the internet and digital networks.
 We see this course as a valuable addition to building the research skills in undergraduates to better prepare them for success in upper level coursework and for professional careers that increasingly require the skills of ethnographic research, and writing and which frequently require a sophisticated understanding of the virtual worlds and discourses created on the interent and in digital networks.
 We plan to offer this course at least once a year and anticipate that it will become a popular elective for MCS majors, certificate students, and others looking for ethnographic coursework in the context of digital media.
-We're offering this course at the 300 level because we believe it will build upon the disciplinary work students have gained in lower level courses in their majors while preparing them for the demands of 400-level writing and research intensive courses.
-The rationale for the prerequisites being "any other A/H or SS course" is that we want students from across the college and university to have access to the course, but we don't want it to be the first time they've had any exposure to methods and approaches of the humanities or social sciences.
-We recommend MCS 101 or MCS 222 as preparation because these courses prepare students to think critically about media practices and institutions, which, while not necessary for success in this course, may be helpful.
+We're offering this course at the 300-level because we believe it will build upon the disciplinary work students have gained in lower level courses in their majors while preparing them for the demands of 400-level writing and research intensive courses.
+The rationale for the prerequisites being "A 'C' or better in MCS 101 or MCS 222 " is because these courses prepare students to read, write, and think critically about media practices and institutions, which will be necessary for success in this class.
 Like all substantive courses in the MCS curriculum, MCS 345 will be regular graded and will not be repeatable.
 Regular grading ensures that students are evaluated properly.
 Non-repeatability is the standard choice for substantive academic courses in our discipline.
 We are confident that this course will be a welcome addition to the MCS curriculum and to the undergraduates who take it.

 ATTACH COURSE SYLLABUS (mandatory):

+MCS345: Virtual Ethnography + Digital Life

+Prof. Bryce Peake

+Email: bpeake@umbc.edu

-MCS345: Virtual Ethnography + Digital Life Prof. Bryce Peake Email: bpeake@umbc.edu This online course will focus on ethnographic reading and writing, exposing students to the theories and methodologies being used by communication professionals across a range of academic and professional fields.
+This course will focus on ethnographic reading and writing, exposing students to the theories and methodologies being used by communication professionals across a range of academic and professional fields.
 Our readings will focus on developing basic research skills in relation to foundational texts focused on interpretation and understanding.
 Beyond the course, we will focus on reading entire books, and understanding how authors tell complex stories about mediated life using primary and ancillary arguments.

 At the end of the course, students will be able to: